anmarjarjees/java-extra/README.md

 So in Java 8 and later => Functional Interface (java.util.function)

+Functional programming was introduced in Java since version 8 by using these two features that help us to implement functional programming:
+- Lambdas
+- Streams

 ## Functional Interface
 An interface that contains **only one abstract method** that can be implemented by **"lambda expressions"** and **"method references"**.
 It represents abstract concept such as functions

 ## Lambda Expression
-Lambda Expression is a block of code that you can pass around so it can be exectuted, once or multiple times.
+Lambda Expression is a block of code that you can pass around so it can be executed, once or multiple times.
 It is built on using interfaces, and it was introduced in Java 8.
 Lambda Expression Syntax for:
 - Implementing a functional interface (Single method Interface)
 - Having functions to act as objects